AshwAthi8/Python/Basics_of_python.md

 >>> 3^2
 1
 ```
-Each bit is taken taken and XOR opeartion is performed.
+Each bit is taken and XOR opeartion is performed.
 In XOR, if both bits are same then the result is 0, else 1.
 So 1^1 is 0 while 1^0 is 1.
 Hence, the result we get for 3^2 (0b11^0b10) is 0b001, which is 1.

 ![home](XOR.png)